kaleidocore/KaleidoWarp/README.md

 ## Voronoi transition

-This is a randomly generated, bubbly pattern of the color/image overlay that sweep across the screen.
+This is a randomly generated, bubbly pattern of the color/image overlay that sweeps across the screen.

 The `Voronoi` transition adds the following properties:
 ```csharp